wclose/mothurPipeline/README.md

 ```

 Things to change (everything else can/should be left as is):
-* mothurMock: Put the names (just the names of the samples, not the full filename with all of the sequencer information) of all of your mock samples here.
+* **mothurMock**: Put the names (just the names of the samples, not the full filename with all of the sequencer information) of all of your mock samples here.
-* mothurControl: Sames as for the mocks, you'll want to put the names of your controls here.
+* **mothurControl**: Sames as for the mocks, you'll want to put the names of your controls here.
-* mothurAlpha: The names of the alpha diversity metrics you want calculated.
+* **mothurAlpha**: The names of the alpha diversity metrics you want calculated.
 More info [HERE](https://www.mothur.org/wiki/Summary.single).
-* mothurBeta: The names of the beta diversity metrics you want calculated.
+* **mothurBeta**: The names of the beta diversity metrics you want calculated.
 More info [HERE](https://www.mothur.org/wiki/Dist.shared).

 5. Test the workflow to make sure everything looks good.
 ```